 Physical Education Teacher Education (PETE)

 The Physical Education Teacher Education (PETE) Club is one of the oldest student organizations in the Spadoni College of Education.
-Membership is open to all students enrolled in the Physical Education Teacher Education program.
-Dr. Sandra Nelson has been working with students interested in physical education for the past 20 years attending conferences and participating in events in the community.
-PETE is planning to attend SCAHPERD Conference in November.
-At the conference, student from all of the State’s institutions will attend several interactive sessions and compete in the Superstars competition.
-CCU students Aj Calderone, and Paige Decker currently serve on the future professional board for the state of South Carolina.
-PETE also plays an active role in mentoring.
-PETE is also looking forward to bringing Jump Rope for Heart to CCU’s campus in the Fall.
-Any students interested in PETE can contact Dr. Nelson at firstname.lastname@example.org.
+Membership is open to all students enrolled in the Physical Education Teacher Education program and welcomes new members.
+Dr. Sandra Nelson has been working with students in physical education for the past 25 years attending conferences, fundraising, participating in service projects and other community events.
+PETE club members attend South Carolina Alliance for Health, Physical Education, Recreation and Dance (SCAHPERD) Conference each November.
+At this conference, students from all across the state attend several interactive sessions and compete on the beach in the annual future professional “Superstars” competition.
+PETE also plays an active role in mentoring ‘at risk’ youth within the local schools.
+The physical activities for the Dalton and Linda Floyd “Teal Youth Day” on campus each semester are orchestrated by the physical education students.
+If you are interested in joining the PETE club please contact Dr. Nelson at email@example.com.

 Council for Exceptional Children (CEC)